RobertJansen1/OpenStack-Docs/_posts/volume/2024-01-16-Encrypted-volumes.md

 --public or --private: This is optional.
 Specifies whether the volume type should be public or private.
 You can use either --public to make it public or --private to make it private, depending on your preferences.

 --property (key1=value1) [...]: This is optional.
 You can set extra key-value properties for the volume type.
-Replace <key=value> with the specific properties you want to set.
+Add, update, or remove properties (extra specifications) associated with the volume type.

 --project <project>: Optional.
 Specifies the project (tenant) to which the volume type belongs.